min69u/Reforestation/README.md

-## Cosmetic surgery used to be such a taboo subject.
-## Now you can talk about Botox and nobody raises an eyebrow.
+## I needed a password eight characters long so I picked Snow White and the Seven Dwarfs.